ashrithap02/5143-OS-Parupati/Assignments/P01/README.md

 -> cd demo : changes to named directory

    C:\Users\ashri\Downloads\Shell\demo

 4. cd .. :

-   >> cd .. : changes to parent directory
+-> cd .. : changes to parent directory

    C:\Users\ashri\Downloads\Shell

 5. cd ~ :

-   >> cd ~ : changes to home directory
+-> cd ~ : changes to home directory

    C:\Users\ashri

 6. pwd :

-   >> pwd : displays the path of current directory C:\Users\ashri\Downloads\Shell
+-> pwd : displays the path of current directory

+   C:\Users\ashri\Downloads\Shell

 7. mv :

-   >> mv code1.py code2.py : to rename file1 to file2
+-> mv code1.py code2.py : to rename file1 to file2

    File moved successfully

 8. cp :

-   >> cp shell.py code1.py : to copy file1 to file2
+-> cp shell.py code1.py : to copy file1 to file2

    File copied successfully

-   >> cp shell.py ash\code3.py : to copy file1 to a file2 in other directory
+-> cp shell.py ash\code3.py : to copy file1 to a file2 in other directory

    File copied successfully

 9. rm :

-     >> rm code1.py : to delete a file
+-> rm code1.py : to delete a file

    File deleted successfully

-     >> rm -r demo : to delete files in a directory Directory deleted successfully
+-> rm -r demo : to delete files in a directory

+   Directory deleted successfully

-10. rmdir :
+11. rmdir :

-    >> rmdir demo : to remove a directory
+-> rmdir demo : to remove a directory

    Directory removed successfully

-11. cat :
+12. cat :

-    >> cat shell.py : to display a file
+-> cat shell.py : to display a file

-12. less :
+13. less :

-    >> less shell.py : to display a page of file at a time
+-> less shell.py : to display a page of file at a time

-13. head :
+14. head :

-    >> head shell.py : to display first few lines of file
+-> head shell.py : to display first few lines of file

-    >> head shell.py -n 17 : to display first lines of file according to the number given
+-> head shell.py -n 17 : to display first lines of file according to the number given

-14. tail :
+15. tail :

-    >> tail shell.py : to display last few lines of file
+-> tail shell.py : to display last few lines of file

-    >> tail shell.py -n 13 : to display last lines of file according to the number given
+-> tail shell.py -n 13 : to display last lines of file according to the number given

-15. grep :
+16. grep :

-    >> grep "head" keyword : to search a keyword in file and print lines where pattern is found
+-> grep "head" keyword : to search a keyword in file and print lines where pattern is found

-    >> grep -l head shell.py code1.py : only return file names where the word or pattern is found shell.py
+-> grep -l head shell.py code1.py : only return file names where the word or pattern is found

+   shell.py

    code1.py

+17. wc :

+-> wc shell.py : to count number of lines,words,characters in file

+-> wc -w shell.py : to count number of words in file

+-> wc -m shell.py : to count number of characters in file

+-> wc -l shell.py : to count number of lines in file

+18. history :

+-> history : to show history of all commands executed

+19. !x :

+-> !5 : loads the command which the number represents

+20. chmod 777 :

+-> chmod 777 code1.py

+   File permission changed successfully

+21. sort :

+-> sort code2 : to sort the data in a file

+22. who :

+-> who : gives user currenlty logged in

+   ashri

+23. Redirection:

+-> cat shell.py code1.py > code2.py : to concatenate the contents in file1 and file2 to new file

+   Concatenated content saved as 'code2.py'

+#### Non working components

+Piping concept - couldn't implement as it takes some more time to complete before the deadline